Use Lucent Sky AVM with Azure Pipelines

 Download the remediated source code and create a pull request in Azure Pipelines

-2. Insert the following code to the .yaml file, which configures Git on the Azure Pipelines agent and creates a branch for the remediated source code when at least one vulnerability with a priority score of 2 or higher was found..
+2. Insert the following code to the .yml file, which configures Git on the Azure Pipelines agent and creates a branch for the remediated source code when at least one vulnerability with a priority score of 2 or higher was found..

 - task: PowerShell@2